 - Go to bed at the same time every night and wake up at the same time every morning, even on weekends.
 Walker advises that if you take anything from the book at all, let it be this one.

 - When you feel tired of an evening, do your absolute best to get to bed as quickly as possible.
 That fatigue is the adenosine (sleep chemical) pressuring you to rest.
 It’s a signal from your body and you’d do well to listen to it.

 - CUT OUT COFFEE.
 Or decrease it at least.
-If you currently drink one cup, cut down to one.
-If you must have one for now, have it first thing in the morning and that’s it.
-Try to cycle your addictive substances; i.e. drink it for a week, then drink decaf for a week, then drink non-caffeinated tea for a week.
+If you currently drink two cups, cut down to one.
+If you must have one, have it first thing in the morning.
+Try to cycle your addictive substances; i.e. drink (caffeine) for a week, then drink decaf for a week, then drink non-caffeinated tea for a week.
 Then go back to coffee.
-This means you will also notice the effects of the caffeine more strongly – drinking it every single day means you build a tolerance and the effects become less and less.
+This means you will also notice the effects of the caffeine more strongly – drinking it every single day means you build a tolerance and it’s less effective.
 Obviously.

 - Stay well and truly away from sleeping tablets.
 I don’t have any authority to hand out facts here, but Walker has done the research alongside some brilliant and likeminded scientists and the facts are in…Sleeping tablets increase your risk of cancer and death.
 Even occasional consumption increases your risk by a significant amount, just 10 tablets a year, apparently.
 If you are taking sleeping tablets regularly, it is worth looking into this yourself.

 I’m going to stop there, just because I am writing this to spread the message of health and nobody is paying me.
 My child is asleep and I have washing to hang out, so I’ll sign off now.
 Do yourself and your family a favour and read the book.
 If you want more information and “don’t have time” to read, let me know and I’ll share what I can.

 This blog is a compilation of some of my thoughts and dreams that have marinated for long enough that I can form sentences with them.